CROCODILE-DWARF: Assembly and Kinematics of Field Dwarf Galaxies with GADGET4-OSAKA: Abstract

 \section{Abstract}

-We present results from CROCODILE-DWARF, a suite of cosmological zoom-in hydrodynamic simulations of isolated field dwarf galaxies with halo masses of $\sim10^{10}\,\Msun$ at $z=0$, performed with the \textsc{gadget4-osaka} code.
-The simulations include detailed modeling of star formation, chemical enrichment, and supernova feedback using the \textsc{CELib} and \textsc{grackle} libraries, achieving baryonic resolutions of $\sim2\times 10^3\,\Msun$.
+We present results from CROCODILE-DWARF, a new suite of cosmological zoom-in hydrodynamic simulations of isolated field dwarf galaxies with halo masses of $\sim10^{10}\,\Msun$ at $z=0$, performed with the \textsc{gadget4-osaka} code.
+The simulations include detailed modeling of star formation, chemical enrichment, and supernova feedback using the \textsc{CELib} and \textsc{grackle} libraries, achieving baryonic resolutions of $\sim2\times10^3\,\Msun$.
 Our study focuses on how assembly history governs the structural and kinematic diversity of dwarf galaxies within the $\Lambda$CDM framework.
-The simulated galaxies reproduce the observed stellar-to-halo mass, mass--metallicity, and size--mass relations, yielding stellar masses of $10^6-10^8\,\Msun$ and metallicities consistent with those of Local Group dwarf galaxies.
+The simulated galaxies reproduce the observed stellar-to-halo mass, mass--metallicity, and size--mass relations for nearby dwarf galaxies, including those of the Local Group, yielding stellar masses of $\sim10^7\,\Msun$.
 The galaxies display a broad range of rotational support, where gas is generally more rotationally supported than stars.
 Differences in morphology and kinematics primarily reflect variations in halo assembly timescales and merger activity.
 Early-assembling, high-concentration halos form stars efficiently and become gas-poor by $z=0$, while late-assembling, low-concentration halos remain gas-rich due to delayed star formation and rejuvenated gas accretion.
-We identify a clear anti-correlation between rotational support and the cumulative merger mass fraction, demonstrating that dynamical heating by mergers is the dominant factor shaping kinematic diversity.
+We find a trend between rotational support and the cumulative merger mass fraction, providing tentative evidence that dynamical heating induced by mergers plays a role in shaping the kinematic diversity.
 In some cases, late-time mergers induce the formation of extended gas disks by delivering fresh gas and angular momentum.
-These results demonstrate that assembly history, rather than halo mass alone, critically shapes the present-day kinematic and morphological diversity of dwarf galaxies.
+These results demonstrate that it is assembly history, rather than halo mass alone, that shapes the present-day kinematic and morphological diversity of dwarf galaxies.

 \keywords{\uat{Dwarf galaxies}{416} --- \uat{Galaxy evolution}{594} --- \uat{Galaxy formation}{595} --- \uat{Galaxy dynamics}{591} --- \uat{Galaxy kinematics}{602} --- \uat{Hydrodynamical simulations}{767}}